Philip Lund

-Philip Lund (born September 5, 1989 in Vejle) is a Danish footballer who currently plays for indoor soccer team Tacoma Stars in United States.
+Philip Lund (born 5 September 1989 in Vejle) is a Danish retired footballer and current assistant coach of Canadian Premier League club Vancouver FC.

 Club career

 Denmark

 Lund began his career with hometown club Vejle Boldklub.
 Between 2008 and 2011, Lund worked his way through the ranks of the club, including breaking into the senior squad for which he appeared in two Danish Superliga matches in 2009.
 In July 2010, Lund was loaned to Kolding FC before returning to Vejle in June 2011.
 After leaving Vejle in December 2011, Lund signed for FC Fyn before leaving the club in 2013.
 Both Kolding and Fyn played in the Danish 1st Division, the second highest division in Danish football, during Lund's time with the clubs.